preetnandasana/WorkFlowPro/README.md

 # WorkFlowPro
 Developed an employee management system with comprehensive features, including employee information management, salary tracking, attendance tracking, publish notices/announcements, and streamlined workflow & request management.

-Employee Management System built in a Python Framework Django and PostgreSQL as Database.
+WorkFlowPro built in a Python Framework Django and PostgreSQL as Database.
 This webapp include the functionality like...

 1. Login / Registration (Admin, Employee)
 2. Add / Manage Employee (Admin)